-The anchor windlass is powered, at the helm, by a switch on the control station switch panel (See figure 2.8.2).

-Activation of the windlass is controlled by a switch located to the right of the power switch.
-The activation switch is a momentary type switch, which means that there must be constant pressure applied to operate the anchor windlass and raise or lower the anchor.
+The anchor windlass is controlled by a power switch and a control switch located on the helm switch panel (See figure 2.17.1).
+The "WNDLS" switch (Seefig.
+3.25.2) controls power to the windlass.
+The control switch is a momentary type switch which means that there must be constant pressure applied to the switch to operate the anchor windlass.